 You simply plug in your USB, boot the computer from USB, and you're ready to get hacking.

-Now you're going to install Kali Linux from USB using the program we just downloaded.
+Now that we've downloaded Universal USB Installer, our next step is to install the Kali Linux image onto our USB using the program we just downloaded.

 If you haven’t already, plug in your USB flash drive now.